cuga-rajal/opensim_apple_arm64/README.md

 You will need to install the package manager Brew, which will be used to install a number of required packages.
 To do this run the following at the terminal:

 	`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

 Next, use Brew to install libgdiplus, which is required for Opensimultor.

 	`brew install mono-libgdiplus`

 This will install about 30 packages which include prerequisites.

 To complete the installation, create a symbolic link:

 	`sudo ln -s /opt/homebrew/Cellar/mono-libgdiplus/6.1_1/lib/libgdiplus.dylib /usr/local/lib/libgdiplus.dylib`

 This link is required since Dotnet ignores shell environments and uses /usr/local as a hard coded location.

-Download and install Dotnet6 SDK Installer for Arm64
+Download and install Dotnet6 SDK Installer for Arm64:
 	https://dotnet.microsoft.com/en-us/download/dotnet/6.0

-Download and install the latest stable Mysql Community Server
+Download and install the latest stable Mysql Community Server:
 	https://dev.mysql.com/downloads/mysql/

   - After selecting the DMG package, on the next screen, click “No thanks, just start my download.”